 A Great (Modern) Book On The Subject - Michael Gartner at Lone Wolf Leather in Sweden recently released his gorgeous book in English titled Lone Wolf Leatherworking, and it's filled with tips and tricks, projects, and tools.
 It's a gorgeous book for reference and inspiration.

 Fantastic Instructional Videos - If you’re looking for some really great insider leatherworking tips and tricks, definitely check out Mascon Leather’s Youtube Channel.
 There’s tons of great information there that you won’t find in any books.

 Lastly, but certainly not least...
 LEATHER!
 This is a beginner grade, tooling side.
 It's Veg-Tanned Leather that's great for all sorts of projects.
 This link will send you to a 5-6oz weight which is a good weight to start with as it's great for lots of projects.
 A little too thick for a wallet, but has a million other uses.
 It's not a high quality leather, but great for practicing.
 Once you've honed your skills, you can step up to some nicer leather.

 This is only a small sampling of the tools I use, and I could think of a hundred more to talk about, but I wanted to give a basic introduction to some of the basic tools necessary for Leathercraft.
 Let your projects dictate the tools you need, and if you have ANY questions about a project you're considering, let me know and I'll answer the best I can, and also point you in the direction of the right tool for the job.
 I've made plenty of mistakes buying tools, and it would be delighted to prevent you from doing the same.
 It's my absolute pleasure to share my experiences with anyone who's interested in pursuing Leather craft.

-Update: I've created an advanced version of this list which can be found here if you're looking to expand your Leather Tool Arsenal even more.
+In case you missed the link tucked away in the text above, I've created an advanced version of this list if you're looking to expand your Leather Tool Arsenal even more.